Sourav Ganguly (above) scored 124 runs in the final. His 179-run partnership with Robin Singh (82) helped India in the chase of 315 © AFP

 Then Ganguly came to his elements: he stepped out against Afridi and hit the shot they call Bapi, bari jaa (go home, kid) back in Bengal; the customary double-step out of the crease, the high back-lift, and the full flow of the bat saw the ball disappear over long-on for perhaps the cleanest hit of the match.

 Almost immediately Robin Singh manufactured a stroke out of nowhere to dispatch Saqlain to the cover boundary, and followed it with a deft steer past point for four more.
-With the run-rate close to nine and the asking rate a shade above five-and-a-half Latif brought Aaqib Javed back, only to be caressed through cover by Ganguly for four.
+With the asking rate a shade above 5.50 Latif brought Aaqib Javed back, only to be caressed through cover by Ganguly for four.

-As the light faded Messrs Duckworth and Lewis came into the discussion at the dressing-room and in the match-referee’s office.
+As light faded Messrs Duckworth and Lewis came into the discussion at the dressing-rooms and the match-referee’s office.
 Frantic calculations were made and revised targets were set: thanks to the fact that they had lost only a single wicket India required 242 at the end of 30 overs, 268 after 35, and 289 after 40.

 Ganguly had a narrow escape when Latif missed another stumping opportunity, this time off the left-arm spin of Hussain.
 In the same over Robin Singh swept furiously, and the ball went so hard that Ijaz dropped the chance at fine-leg.
 It was a difficult chance, however: unfortunately for Ijaz the catch did not stick.

-Ganguly eventually reached his hundred, and India reached 250 for one after 38 overs.
+Ganguly eventually reached his hundred, and India reached 250 for 1 after 38 overs.
 Though the light was fading the target of 64 in the remaining ten overs was perfectly achievable.
 Unfortunately for India Robin Singh was caught by Aaqib off Hussain almost immediately.
-Robin had scored an 83-ball 82 with four fours and a six, and the pair had added 179 in 179 balls.
+Robin had scored an 83-ball 82 with 4 fours and a six, and the pair had added 179 in 179 balls.

-Azhar walked out at four and survived a run-out, but teed off with a boisterous cover-drive off Hussain for a brace.
+Azhar walked out at No. 4 and survived a run out, but teed off with a boisterous cover-drive off Hussain for a brace.
 Ganguly edged Mahmood through third-man for four, but batting was becoming increasingly difficult as the light faded with the passage of time.